 5. To prevent giardia, provide pure water: R/O, distilled, or from a Pur 3 or Brita faucet (only) filter, in an 8oz glass bottle.
 A brush may be necessary to clean the spout.
 The bottle should be cleaned regularly in the dishwasher or by hand and rinsed thoroughly.

 7. Treats should be limited to 1 a day.
 Chins do not need sugar treats (raisins), fruits or vegetables and some of these can be very harmful.Based on evidence that milled grains can inhibit the adsorption of calcium we now recommend safe wood chew sticks (apple, willow, pecan, etc.), whole oats (horse feed) and baked treats using timothy hay instead of flour (homemade or Oxbows Simple Rewards timothy treats).
 We do not recommend any fresh or dried fruit or vegetables.
 While a few may be OK in small quantities, none are necessary if a quality pellet is being fed.
-We specifically recommend against feeding raisins to a chin.
+We specifically recommend against feeding nuts, seeds or raisins to a chin.
 Raisins are toxic to many animals and there is no reason to believe chins are exceptions.

 8. Chinchillas under the age of 6 months should not have treats.

 9. Safe wooden chew toys, pumice stones, and the like should always be available.

 10. There should be no cross species contact, especially with rats and rabbits.